Constipation and Nausea: Are they related?

 Constipation may sometimes lead to feeling nauseous.
 There are a number of reasons for this, and we aim to help you determine what may be driving your symptoms, as well as to suggest some simple home remedies to try.

-Nausea can be an unpleasant associated side effect of constipation
+Nausea can be an unpleasant associated side effect of constipation1.

-IBS is one of the main causes of constipation and associated nausea due to its impact on altered digestion, as well as abdominal cramps and discomfort.
+IBS is one of the main causes of constipation and associated nausea due to its impact on altered digestion, as well as abdominal cramps and discomfort2.
 You can read more about IBS here.

 A build-up of toxins is also thought to be a contributing factor in the link between constipation and nausea.
 The bowel is essentially a key organ of detoxification and when bowel motility is reduced and you are not passing movements regularly (at least daily) there is an inevitable build-up of toxins which are then reabsorbed by the body, and these circulating toxins can lead to nausea.
-You may also notice that your skin is affected by constipation, possibly leading to acne etc. You can read about how constipation affects your skin here.
+You may also notice that your skin is affected by constipation, possibly leading to acne, eczema and other skin disorders3

 woman with constipation and nausea